Opentrons/Protocols/protocols/0045f1/README.md

 ---

 ### Protocol Steps
-1. Pipette will aspirate user-specified volume from tube 1, and dispense into the top-right spot on every other well starting from the second, for all slide plate positions.
+1. Pipette will aspirate user-specified volume from tube 1, and dispense into the top-left spot on every other well starting from the second, for all slide plate positions.
-2. Pipette will aspirate user-specified volume from tube 2, and dispense into the top-right spot on every other well starting from the third, for all slide plate positions.
+2. Pipette will aspirate user-specified volume from tube 2, and dispense into the bottom-left spot on every other well starting from the third, for all slide plate positions.
 3. Repeat until all slides are filled.

 ### Process